Marcahuasi: Vestiges of a Forgotten Global Civilization, or Just Weird Rocks in Peru?

 Questioning the Claims

 The man who is most often sourced in relation to Marcahuasi is Daniel Ruzo.
-And his methods don’t appear to have been very rigorous.
+His methods don’t appear to have been very rigorous.
 He was more of a mystic than scientific investigator.
 Most of the other studies of Marcahuasi suggest that there isn’t any evidence of a large human settlement having ever existed in the area.

 If the location had been the site of a city, it is likely the tools, human remains, ornaments, figurines, middens, and other archaeological items would be found.
 From what can be gathered though, none of the hallmarks of a human settlement have been discovered, with the possible exception of a mummified body.
-If the rocks are really sculptures, then they are the only evidence of a complex society at Marcahuasi.
+If the rocks really are sculptures, then they are the only evidence of a complex society at Marcahuasi.
 In fact, this is probably why there hasn’t been much archaeological investigation at the site by mainstream archaeologists; they believe there isn’t much to be found.